Advanced search

 • Decreased red blood cell count (anaemia) or abnormally increased red blood cell size (macrocytosis)

-• Bone marrow disorders that affect red blood cells, white blood cells and platelets (pancytopenia)
+• Bone marrow disorders that affect red blood cells, white blood cells and platelets (pancytopenia).

+• Drowsiness, change in consciousness level (including coma), confusion, loss of memory, abnormal behaviour including changes in attention, concentration and mood.
 This could also be associated with hallucinations or more frequent or severe fits.
 This is more likely if other medicine to treat fits such as phenobarbital and topiramate are taken at the same time or if the Sodium Valproate Tablets starting dose is high or has been suddenly increased

 • Underactive thyroid gland, which may cause tiredness or weight gain (hypothyroidism)